johannesboyne/soa_scaling_terraform_infrastructure/README.md

                      └──────────────────────────────────────────────────┘
 ```

-Enough with the theory, let's dive into some code.
+Enough with the theory, let's dive into the code.
 We'll begin with the
 codification of our AWS infrastructure with Terraform.

+`Disclaimer: We're running on AWS and thus the following is AWS opinionated.
+Running the following terraform plans on your AWS infrastructure will cost money if you're not using an account that qualifies under the AWS free-tier.`

+**Prerequisits**

+*To give you an easy start I've created four individual docker images, one for each service from above: webpage, json api, upload service, company slackbot*

+**Terraform main file**